MichaelCurrin/docsify-js-tutorial/README.md

 My aims for building a docs site are:

-- add as little code and configuration as possible
+- Add as little code and configuration as possible
-- make it easy to maintain
+- Make it easy to maintain
-- quick to get setup on existing projects
+- Quick to get setup on existing projects
-- have no layout files
+- Have no layout files
-- reduce dependencies
+- Reduce dependencies

 The docs site tool used here is [DocsifyJS](https://docsify.js.org/) which is a frontend JS library written in VueJS.
 But if you have never used before or never coded in JS before, you'll be guided through.
 The only JS you need to write in your config values.
 You also need to edit some HTML values and possibly write a YAML file for your navbar, which again is more configuration than code.